chihyu99/Computer-Network-Systems/Project 2: Designing and Optimizing a Reliable Data Transmission Protocol/README.md

 # Project 2: Designing and Optimizing a Reliable Data Transmission Protocol

 ## Project Goals
-In this project, you will design, implement and optimize reliable data transfer protocols.
-A basic requirement of any reliable transfer protocol is correctness, i.e., although the network itself may drop and reorder packets, application data such as a file should be transferred in order and without loss.
-However, an equally important consideration is performance.

-Consider a file of size F bytes transferred over a network with a bandwidth B Megabits/second.
-Owing to the need to wait for acknowledgments (ACKs), and if necessary retransmit data, it is unlikely any protocol can reliably transfer data at a rate of B Megabits/second.
-We refer to the ratio of the useful data transferred (file size F) to the total transfer time as the goodput achieved by the protocol.
-Further, a reliable transfer protocol incurs overheads, which we define as T - F, where T is the total bytes transmitted by the sender or receiver over the network inclusive of ACKs, retransmitted packets, and header fields.

-In this project, your goal is to design and implement a reliable transfer protocol that can achieve high goodput, and low overhead under diverse network conditions.
-You will compare your protocol with a baseline scheme for comparison, which you will also implement.
-While we provide hints, the specific optimizations that you will implement in your protocol is up to you.
-While correctness of all implementations is a minimal requirement, the project will be primarily evaluated on (i) the kinds of optimizations you implement; (ii) the performance that you achieve; and (iii) a documentation of the performance of the schemes under different network conditions, along with a clear understanding of the design trade-offs.
-You will document the above information in a report, which is a mandatory requirement for the project.
+Ddesign and implement a reliable transfer protocol that can achieve high goodput, and low overhead under diverse network conditions.

+The result will be compared with a baseline scheme for comparison.